YijianZhou/YijianZhou.github.io/presentations.md

 - **Localized for Generalized: a Novel Deep Learning Workflow for Constructing Long-Term Seismic Catalogs**
     Invited by Southern University of Science and Technology, Shenzhen, China (2024/07)
-    Also at the Institute of Geophysics, CEA, Beijing, China (2024/07)
+    & the Institute of Geophysics, CEA, Beijing, China (2024/07)

 - **Resolving Long-Term Seismicity of the East Anatolian Fault Zone (EAFZ) with a Novel Deep Learning Workflow**
     Invited by Caltech Brownbag Seminar, CA, USA (2024/05)